 By DON BABWIN and SARA BURNETT

-Smollett faces a class 4 felony that carries a prison sentence of up to three years, but experts have said if he is convicted, he would likely be placed on probation and ordered to perform community service.
+Smollett, who arrived at the courthouse in Chicago Monday with his mother and other family members, is charged with felony disorderly conduct.
+The class 4 felony carries a prison sentence of up to three years, but experts have said it is likely that if Smollett is convicted he would be placed on probation and perhaps ordered to perform community service.

 Check out the AP’s complete coverage of the Jussie Smollett case.